-Girls love pretending to be mermaids.
-I know because when I was a child I loved the idea of mysterious mermaids with shimmery tails and under-the-sea hairstyles.
-The last few years mermaids have been trending in the form of dolls, mermaid tail blankets, room decor and even cookies!
-My daughter had a mermaid-inspired birthday party and decorated her room with mermaid pennant banners and pillows.
+Many girls love pretending to be mermaids.
+When I was a child I loved the idea of mysterious mermaids with shimmery tails and under-the-sea hairstyles.
+Over the last few years, mermaids have been trending in the form of dolls, mermaid fin blankets, room decor and even cookies!
 Here are some fun ideas for all girls who love mermaids!

 DIY Mermaid Tail Blanket

-I made my daughter a mermaid tail blanket that is big enough so she can grow into it and enjoy it for years to come.
-This cozy blanket with a tail was easy to make by sewing a sleeping-bag like blanket out of plushy fabric and adding a tail.
+I made my daughter a mermaid fin blanket that is big enough so she can grow into it and enjoy it for several years.
+This cozy blanket with a fin was easy to make by sewing a sleeping-bag like blanket out of plushy fabric and adding a tail.

-- Cut out the mermaid fin in the correct proportion, the most important element of a mermaid tail blanket!
+- Cut out the mermaid fin in the correct proportionate size.The most important element of a mermaid tail blanket is the fin!